ibm-cloud-architecture/refarch-reefer-ml/docs/collect-data.md

 If you want to use `psql` then you need to set all POSGRES* environment variables.

-If you use POSTGRESQL on IBM Cloud or a deployment using SSL, you need to get the SSL certificate and put it as `cert.pem` under the `simulator` folder, or set `POSTGRES_SSL_PEM` to the path where to find this file.
+If you use POSTGRESQL on IBM Cloud or a deployment using SSL, you need to get the SSL certificate and put it as `postgres.pem` under the `simulator` folder, or set `POSTGRES_SSL_PEM` to the path where to find this file.

-The `cert.pem` file needs to be in the simulator folder.
+The `postgres.pem` file needs to be in the simulator folder.

 Run the ReeferRepository.py tool to create the database and to add the reference data: